hadim/docker-tensorflow-builder/README.md

 ---

 - Refer to [tested build configurations](https://www.tensorflow.org/install/source#tested_build_configurations) to know which `BAZEL_VERSION` you need.
+- Refer to [the nvidia cuda capabilites table](https://developer.nvidia.com/cuda-gpus#compute) to check the cuda capabilities of your GPU and set accordingly the variable `TF_CUDA_COMPUTE_CAPABILITIES` within the `build.sh` script.
 - Be patient, the compilation can be long.
 - Enjoy your Python wheels in the `wheels/` folder.
 - *Don't forget to remove the container to free the space after the build: `docker-compose rm --force`.*